KartikeyaLab/PortfolioBuilder/README.md

     * Add links to your social media profiles.
     * Choose a background preset that resonates with your style.

-4.  **Customize (Further):**
-    * **Fonts:** While the initial setup uses the "Montserrat" font, you can easily explore and integrate other Google Fonts by modifying the `<link>` tag in the `<head>` section of `index.html` and updating the CSS rules in `style.css`.
-    * **Styling:** For more advanced customization, you can edit the `style.css` file to tweak colors, layouts, and other visual aspects.
-Tailwind CSS classes are also extensively used within the `index.html` for rapid styling.

-5.  **Generate Your Portfolio:** Once you've filled in all your details and chosen your preferences, click the "Generate Portfolio" button (this functionality is within the `script.js` file and will create a downloadable ZIP file).
+3.  **Generate Your Portfolio:** Once you've filled in all your details and chosen your preferences, click the "Generate Portfolio" button (this functionality is within the `script.js` file and will create a downloadable ZIP file).

-6.  **Download Your Website:** A ZIP file containing your personalized portfolio website (an `index.html` file and an `assets` folder with necessary files) will be downloaded to your computer.
+4.  **Download Your Website:** A ZIP file containing your personalized portfolio website (an `index.html` file and an `assets` folder with necessary files) will be downloaded to your computer.

-7.  **Deploy Your Portfolio:** You can now deploy the contents of this ZIP file to any static website hosting provider (e.g., Netlify, Vercel, GitHub Pages).
+5.  **Deploy Your Portfolio:** You can now deploy the contents of this ZIP file to any static website hosting provider (e.g., Netlify, Vercel, GitHub Pages).

 ## 🛠️ Technologies Used